NoroffFEU/development-platforms/src/content/docs/webdev-hosting/laravel-forge/laravel-forge-case-study.md

 ## Main Features
-The main features of Laravel forge are to make it easy to provision and set up servers, deploy code, manage databases regardless of server hardware.
+The main features of Laravel forge are to make it easy to provision and set up servers, deploy code, and manage databases regardless of server hardware.

 It can be used with shared hosting VPS or dedicated hosting or a combination, it can be used as an application, database, or webserver amongst many more types.